 - d.
-To the extent that a completed response identifies a smelter or refiner, we review this information against the list of "compliant" and "active" smelters and refiners published in connection with the RMI's Conflict-Free Smelter Program ("CFSP"). - e.
+To the extent that a completed response identifies a smelter or refiner, we review this information against the list of "conformant" and "active" smelters and refiners published in connection with the RMI's Responsible Minerals Assurance Process ("RMAP"). - e.
 We review publicly available information for each identified smelter or refiner to try to determine the mine or location of origin of the 3TG from such smelter or refiner. - f.
 Based on the information furnished by our suppliers and other information known to us, we assess the risks of adverse impacts. - 3.
 OECD Guidance Step Three: "Design and implement a strategy to respond to identified risks" - a.
-The Conflict Minerals Working Group reports the findings of its supply chain risk assessment to our legal counsel. - b.
+The Conflict Minerals Working Group reports the findings of its supply chain risk assessment to our General Counsel. - b.
 Our risk mitigation strategy contemplates a flexible response that is commensurate with the risks identified. - 4.
 OECD Guidance Step Four: "Carry out independent third-party audit of smelter/refiner's due diligence practices"